 The only other sources of income that may be paid out in this manner are Social Security and an employer’s pension.
 However, most retirees nowadays do not receive income from a pension, so annuities have become increasingly popular as a replacement.

 Annuities can provide a guaranteed lifetime income to you.
-It’s a question of looking for different insurance providers and comparing their offerings to see which one has the best payout as well as certain income guarantees for your money.
+It’s a question of looking for different insurance providers and comparing their offerings to see which one has the best payout and certain income guarantees for your money.

 Guaranteed Protection of Principal

 Guaranteed principal protection is the “insurance”, annuities provide.
-Principal protection is only available for fixed annuities, fixed indexed annuities, and immediate annuities.
+Principal protection is only available for fixed, indexed, and immediate annuities.
 It isn’t valid for variable annuities.